 Damage to nerves from alcoholic neuropathy is usually permanent.
 It is likely to get worse if the person continues to use alcohol or if nutritional problems are not corrected.
 Alcoholic neuropathy is usually not life-threatening, but it can severely affect quality of life.

 Call for an appointment with your health care provider if you have symptoms of alcoholic neuropathy.

-The only way to prevent alcoholic neuropathy is not to drink alcohol.
+The only way to prevent alcoholic neuropathy is not to drink excessive amounts of alcohol.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.